Elite-Kode/bgsbot/README.md

 If you find a bug, please create an issue in the issue tracker in Github, properly detailing the bug and reproduction steps.

-If you are willing to contribute to the project, please work on a fork and create a pull request.
+If you are willing to contribute to the project, read the [local environment setup instructions](CONTRIBUTING.md), and please work on a fork and create a pull request.

 ## Credits